 Bachelor of Social Work Degree

-The social work program is a professional degree program accredited by the Council on Social Work Education.
-It is recognized nationally as meeting the necessary requirements for preparing graduates to enter beginning social work practice in a variety of settings as generalist social workers.
+The social work program is a professional degree program accredited by the Council on Social Work Education (CSWE) and recognized nationally as meeting the necessary requirements for preparing graduates to enter beginning social work practice in a variety of settings as generalist social workers.

 Course Offerings Include